Dynamically stable optical trapping of thermophoretically active Janus colloids: Conclusion

 \section{Conclusion}

 In this study, we demonstrate the dynamically stable optical trapping of Pt-silica JPs, which exhibit thermophoretic activity owing to photonic heating under laser exposure.
 With a comprehensive description of the optical and thermophoretic forces acting on a JP for its varied position-orientations in a tightly focused laser field, we show that the force-balanced positions shift dynamically with the orientational diffusion.
 The spatial distributions of the stable trapping positions remain localized around the focal point when the optical forces dominate at a lower laser power and become delocalized in an annulus about the optic axis and away from the focal plane as a stronger thermophoretic force pushes the JP radially outward at a higher laser power.
 Intriguingly, the stochastic orientational and orbital dynamics of a JP in the delocalized trapping state remain strongly coupled, which is reminiscent of spin-orbit coupling.
 Furthermore, we demonstrate the simultaneous stable optical trapping of multiple JPs in different regions within the 3D laser field.
+Inertial and hydrodynamic effects were neglected in this study of the isolated optically trapped dynamics of a JP in the low Reynolds number regime.

 Although orbital motions and annular confinements of optically trapped JPs have been previously reported, this is the first observation of localized optical trapping of active JPs and experimental verification of a crossover from localized Boltzmann-like to delocalized bimodal position distribution and thermophoresis of Pt-silica JPs, to the best of our knowledge.